 Other titles in the Royal Family work on a similar basis.
 For example, the wife of The Duke of Cambridge is known as The Duchess of Cambridge.
 Had Prince William not been granted the Dukedom for his marriage, she would have become Princess William of Wales.

 On the other hand, when a female Royal marries, the case is much different.
 If the woman’s title ranks higher than her husband’s already, she retains this title.
 This is the case for Her Royal Highness The Princess Royal.
 If she didn’t hold her own title, she would be styled as Lady Laurence as her husband is a knight though because knights rank (way) below the Royal Family, Princess Anne retains her title.

 The instance of Princess Anne also demonstrates how the use of titles by marriage is very much a one-way-street.
 A husband cannot generally take the male form of his wife’s title on marriage, whatever her rank.

-Whilst this is not the only reason why the wife of a Queen isn’t a king, it is certainly the main one.
+Whilst this is not the only reason why the husband of a Queen isn’t a King, it is certainly the main one.
 There is also the issue of rank.
-Though it may not seem right, the title of Duke, Prince, King etcetera are regarded as ranking higher than Duchess, Princess and Queen – to the extent that Queen Victoria decided titles held by women in their own right should use the male form.
-This is why Her present Majesty is known as Duke of Lancaster and not Duchess.
+Queen Victoria thought that the title of “Duke” was the ‘proper title’ for a holder of a title, which is why Her present Majesty is known as Duke of Lancaster and not Duchess.

 Whether or not the status quo should be maintained in terms of titles is a matter which has reached right into Parliament on numerous occasions.
 A bill in the House of Lords at the moment, the Equality (titles) Bill seeks to give husbands of female peers their own courtesy title, though interestingly not one in parallel with their wife’s – rather they will receive the title of ‘The Honourable’ as things stand.